 Location Limits by Plan

-Your plan determines how many different locations you can use with Stock Take:
+Your plan determines how many different locations you can use with Stock Control:

 The app counts unique locations you’ve actually used for stock takes.
 Using the same location multiple times doesn’t use up your allowance.
 If you’re approaching your limit, you’ll see a warning banner.
 Upgrade your plan to unlock more locations.